pypa/setuptools-scm/README.rst

 The next version is calculated by adding ``1`` to the last numeric component of the tag.

-For git projects, the version is version is relies on `git describe <https://git-scm.com/docs/git-describe>`_, so you will see an additional ``g`` prepended to the ``{revision hash}``.
+For git projects, the version relies on `git describe <https://git-scm.com/docs/git-describe>`_, so you will see an additional ``g`` prepended to the ``{revision hash}``.

 Semantic Versioning (SemVer)